 Because both disks are operational, data can be read from them simultaneously, which makes read operations quite fast.
+The RAID array will operate if one disk is operational.
 Write operations, however, are slower because every write operation is done twice.